Inside Candle Pattern: Types, Strategies, Pros & Cons

 Cons

-Less reliable in highly volatile or news-driven market conditions.
+Less dependable during volatile or news-driven conditions.

 How Can You Trade An Inside Bar Candle Pattern?